 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-Community service is a standard sentencing term in many Colorado criminal cases, including DUI.
-Typically the court orders the defendant to complete a certain number of hours of useful public service by a certain date as a term of probation.
-And as long as the defendant completes the requisite number of community service hours and any other court-ordered terms, the defendant will remain out of custody.
+Community service is a standard sentencing term in many Denver, Colorado criminal cases, including DUI.1 Typically the court orders you to complete a certain number of hours of useful public service by a certain date as a term of probation.

-Defendants sentenced to community service should take care to log all of their hours and have their volunteer services supervisor at the organization sign off on the time sheet.
-This will serve as proof to the court that the defendant completed all the required hours.
+Make sure to log all of your hours and have your volunteer services supervisor at the organization sign off on the time sheet.
+This will serve as proof to the court that you completed all the required hours.

-The following are nonprofit organizations in the Denver Metro Area which offer volunteer opportunities where criminal defendants can typically fulfill their court-ordered community service requirements.
-But defendants should double-check with the court beforehand that it will recognize the particular organization’s community service opportunities.
-(During the pandemic, the court may accept virtual opportunities for community service.)
+The following are nonprofit organizations in the Denver Metro Area that offer volunteer opportunities where you can fulfill your court-ordered community service requirements.

 Michael Becker has over a quarter-century's worth of experience as an attorney and more than 100 trials under his belt.
 He is a sought-after legal commentator and is licensed to practice law in Colorado, Nevada, California, and Florida.